open-atmos/PyPartMC/README.md

 PyPartMC is a Python interface to [PartMC](https://lagrange.mechse.illinois.edu/partmc/), a particle-resolved Monte-Carlo code for atmospheric aerosol simulation.
 PyPartMC is implemented in C++ and it also constitutes a C++ API to the PartMC Fortran internals.
-The Python API can facilitate using PartMC from other environments - see, e.g., Julia example below.
+The Python API can facilitate using PartMC from other environments - see, e.g., Julia and Matlab examples below.

 For an outline of the project, rationale, architecture, and features, refer to: [D'Aquino et al., 2023 (arXiv)](https://doi.org/10.48550/arXiv.2308.02052) (please cite if PyPartMC is used in your research).
 For a list of talks and other relevant resources, please see [project Wiki](https://github.com/open-atmos/PyPartMC/wiki/).